lpsmlgeobr/Landslide_segmentation_with_unet/README.md

 The dependecies.txt file contain all the libraries used in the preprocessing step.
 To install type

-The notebooks used to train the networks can be uploaded to Google Drive and opened in the Google Colaboraty Virtual Environment.
-The comments in the notebook explains all the steps necessary to train the models.
+The notebooks used to train the networks should be uploaded to Google Drive and opened in the Google Colaboraty Virtual Environment.

 ---